Frequently Asked Questions

 Stanford has a large M.S. program in Electrical Engineering, in contrast to most other leading U.S. graduate programs.
 Some of the M.S. students are being supported by their employers, some are supported by teaching assistantships, but very few are supported through research assistantships.
 EE faculty tend to add research assistants to their groups only after students have passed the Ph.D. qualifying examination and completed a significant number of their graduate courses.
 Many M.S. students and even some Ph.D. students are paying their tuition and living expenses out of savings or loans, which you should be prepared to do, if you accept an offer of admission (M.S. only or M.S./Ph.D.) without financial support.
 Even if you have a one-year fellowship, you may end up paying for some of your graduate education.

 Q: Are you taking new students?

 A: I make an effort to meet with all students who are interested in joining my research group.
 However, I only occasionally add students to my group due to limitations of both funding and time.
-I currently have about 6 Ph.D. students who I'm advising, or co-advising with a colleague.
+I currently have about 5 Ph.D. students whom I'm advising, or co-advising with a colleague.
 That number is less than my long-term average over thirty-two years as a faculty member at CMU, MIT, UC Berkeley, and Stanford.
 My Ph.D. students usually take about five or six years (starting with a B.S. degree) to complete their courses, exams, and thesis research.
-So in steady-state, I should be adding only one or at most, two students per academic year.
+So in steady-state, I should be adding about one student per academic year.
 In order to make an informed decision about joining my research group, I would recommend looking carefully at my current research projects and recent publications, as well as contacting my current and former doctoral students.
 Note: I will be on sabbatical in the Autumn quarter of 2017 - 2018 and will not be adding students to my group.

 Q: Do you have openings for postdocs or visiting researchers?